 Expect failure – whether you’re the cause or not.
 A summer storm could take out a dozen radios.
 You or your staff are not at fault, but subscribers don’t care.
-If your WISP is going to offer quality internet service, there’s no choice but spending the money and the time to replace them.
+If your WISP is going to offer quality internet service, there’s no choice but to spend the money and the time to replace damaged radios.

-Let’s say you’re investing in a new business model that costs big money because projections show that this model will make you a lot of money within a year.
+Let’s say you’re investing in a new business model that costs big money — but, your projections show that this model will make you a lot of money within a year.
 Six months into a 12-month project timeline, there’s new data that indicates the new business model isn’t going to be as lucrative as you first thought.
 What do you do?

 The one thing that you shouldn’t do is stubbornly push forward with the original plan.
 Instead, review the information, do more research and stay open to abandoning the project and losing the money you’ve already invested or adjusting your plans to balance the costs with the new projections.

 History is littered with bad decisions that businesses made because they stayed the course.
 Did you know that an Eastman-Kodak engineer invented the first digital camera in 1975?
 The company decided not to invest in the digital camera until 1993, when other companies were already getting paid and Kodak was in danger of being out of date.
 Imagine the revenue they missed because they weren’t flexible.